nielsneerhoff/pix2pix-repro/markdown.md

 """ Put some examples here for inspiration """

-In this blogpost, we will
+In this blogpost, we will evaluate the pix2pix performance
-* evaluate the FCN-8 accuracy of image-to-image translation from 8-bit to cityscapes
+* translating from 8-bit to cityscapes, a data set provided by the authors
-* evaluate the performance of our net on two new data sets, one small and one larger
+* on two new data sets, one small and one larger, consisting of flowers and front yards

 But first, we will show how to get started with the repository if you would like to do the reproduction yourself.